-Following the tragic events at Virginia Tech in 2007, institutions asked for more guidance, particularly on the intersection between FERPA and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+You may be interested to know that, following the tragic events at Virginia Tech in 2007, institutions asked for more guidance, particularly on the intersection between FERPA and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 In 2008, the Departments of Education and Health and Human Services issued joint guidance explaining the interplay of FERPA and HIPAA: http://www2.ed.gov/policy/gen/guid/fpco/doc/ferpa-hipaa-guidance.pdf.

 The Department, like you, believes student privacy is crucial, particularly for sensitive treatment records.
 We have had several conversations with your office about these issues, and we look forward to continuing to work with you on these issues.
 Additionally, we are currently reviewing these issues to determine whether to release additional guidance on this subject.
-In the meantime, if you have further questions, please contact Lloyd Horwich, Deputy Assistant Secretary (delegated the authority of the Assistant Secretary) in the Office of Legislation and Congressional Affairs at (202) 401-0020.
+In the meantime, if you have any questions, please contact Lloyd Horwich, Deputy Assistant Secretary (delegated the authority of the Assistant Secretary), in the Department's Office of Legislation and Congressional Affairs at (202) 401-0020.
 Thank you for your attention to the privacy rights of parents and students.